 Maple syrup-related research conducted at the Sanford sugar bush as well as later in the Fred Russ and W.K.
 Kellogg Experimental forests looked at the optimal number of taps per tree, relationships between weather events and syrup production, and the role of microorganisms in sap flow and quality.

-Some 10,000 maple trees are tapped in Russ and Kellogg forests each year, providing ample research opportunities as well as a sweet mid-winter project for KBS and Kellogg Forest volunteers.
+Today, more than 10,000 maple trees are tapped in Russ and Kellogg forests each year, providing ample research opportunities as well as a sweet mid-winter project for KBS and Kellogg Forest volunteers.

 Kellogg Forest’s annual maple syrup open house will be held from 11 a.m. to 4 p.m.
 Saturday, March 28.
 It’s open to the public with an admission fee of $1 per person.